-We first focus on the comparison of AH and AAH estimators in experiments where both AB and BB restrictions are met ( $\rho = 0 \& \kappa = 0$ ).
-Results for bias and RMSE (both ×100) of estimating $\phi$ are reported in Table 2, and size and power of the tests at the 5% nominal level are reported in Table 3 and Figure 1.
-Table 2 shows very large RMSE values for the AH estimator, especially when T = 3.
+We first focus on the comparison of AH and AAH estimators in experiments where both AB and BB restrictions are met ($\rho = 0 \& \kappa = 0$).17 Results for bias and RMSE (both ×100) of estimating φ are reported in Table 2, and size and power of the tests at the 5% nominal level are reported in Table 3 and Figure A1 in the Appendix.
+Table 2 shows very large RMSE values for the AH estimator, especially when T = 4.
 Once the set of AH moment conditions (7) is augmented by the quadratic moment conditions in (13), we see a substantial drop in the reported RMSE values.
-The small sample improvements in RMSE are more than 10 fold for T = 3, and about four to five-fold for T = 4, 5, and smaller but still substantial for larger values of T, all regardless of n.
-The relative RMSE differences are somewhat more pronounced when $\phi = 0.8$ , as compared to the ones obtained for $\phi = 0.4$ .
+The small sample improvements in RMSE are about four to five-fold for T = 4, and smaller but still substantial for larger values of T, all regardless of n.
+The relative RMSE differences are somewhat more pronounced when $\phi = 0.8$, as compared to the ones obtained for $\phi = 0.4$.
 Compared to the AH estimator, the AAH estimator is less biased in almost all reported cases, and has a smaller RMSE even for T = 14.
 This suggests that correcting for bias will be unimportant for the reported sample choices.

-&lt;sup>15We found that cumulative updating (CU) estimators exhibit often worse performance than the 2-step estimators in our experiments.
-A comaprison of two-step and CU estimators is available in an earlier version of this paper, Chudik and Pesaran (2017).
+16We found that continious-updating (CU) GMM estimators exhibit often worse performance than the 2-step estimators in our experiments.
+A comparison of two-step and CU GMM estimators is available in an earlier version of this paper, Chudik and Pesaran (2017).

-&lt;sup>16Findings for the relative performance of AH and AAH estimators are similar for other experiments, available from authors upon request.
+17Findings for the relative performance of AH and AAH estimators are similar for other experiments, available from authors upon request.

 In line with the bias and RMSE findings, we see in Table 3 that there are substantial gains in power from the augmentation of the AH moments with the new quadratic moment conditions in (13).
-These differences can be seen more clearly in Figure 1, shown for the sample combinations, n = 1000, T = 4 and 6.
-The empirical power functions of the AAH estimator are rather flat when $\phi = 0.8$ , and T = 4.
-As to be expected, the results for the AH estimator improve with a decrease in $\phi$ (as AH instruments become stronger), and/or a rise in T. In contrast, the empirical power function of the AAH estimator is much more satisfactory.
-The size of the AH and AAH estimators reported in Table 3 are close to their nominal value of 0.05, in cases where T/n is sufficiently small.
-For T = 3 the reported size is close to 5% for all values of n considered, whereas for T = 4, size is close to 5 percent only for $n \ge 500$ .
-Size clearly deteriorates in the case where the number of moments is not sufficiently small relative to the number of cross-section units, n, which is a well-known problem in the GMM literature.
+These differences can be seen more clearly in Figure A1 in the Appendix, shown for the sample combinations, n = 1000, T = 4 and 6.
+The empirical power functions of the AH estimator are rather flat when $\phi = 0.8$, and T = 4.
+As to be expected, the results for the AH estimator improve with a decrease in φ (as AH instruments become stronger), and/or a rise in T. In contrast, the empirical power function of the AAH estimator is much more satisfactory.
+The size of the AH and AAH estimators reported in Table 3 are close to their nominal value of 0.05, in cases where T/nis sufficiently small.
+For T = 4, size is close to 5 per cent for all $n \ge 500$, but it deteriorates when the number of moments is large relative to the number of cross-section units, which is a well-known problem in the GMM literature.